Many of the usual lawyer business development tactics are off the table, but there are always things you can do to stay in the game.

 3. Make Proactive Pitches

-Many companies are using the pandemic as an opportunity to reassess their legal needs and relationships (read: budgets).
+Many companies use times of upheaval — economic, political, societal — as an opportunity to reassess their legal needs and relationships (read: budgets).
 This could be a great time to see if you can throw your name in the hat.
 Ask for an opportunity to submit a proposal or make a virtual pitch for new business.
 Nothing ventured, nothing gained!

 4. Expand Institutional Relationships